Valuation

 TTM P/E uses actual earnings from the most recent 12 months instead of a single quarter.
 This smooths out seasonal fluctuations and gives a more accurate picture.

-How to interpret: TTM P/E is more reliable than quarterly-annualized P/E because it uses real data instead of projections.
+How to interpret: TTM P/E is more reliable than quarterly-annualized P/E because it uses real data.
 If a company had one strong quarter, annualized P/E would look too cheap.

 P/Sales